jonas-bh/TamarinAutoRunner/README.md

 It is possible to have multiple rules for one threat and these should be enclosed inside the same `#ifdef` and `#endif` pair in that case.

+### Lemmas
+One lemma should be defined per security property the modelled system should maintain.
+These are subsequently parsed to find the maximal threat combinations for each.

 ## Usage

 Invoke TamarinAutoRunner from a command prompt using

-`TamarinAutoRunner protocolFile [OPTIONS]`
+`TamarinAutoRunner -pf <PROTOCOL_FILE> [OPTIONS]`

 where

-`protocolFile` refers to a Tamarin protocol .spthy file annotated as described in [Protocol Setup](#protocol setup)
+`PROTOCOL_FILE` refers to a Tamarin protocol .spthy file annotated as described in [Protocol Setup](#protocol setup)

 Supported options are:

-`-oracle=PATH` refers to an [oracle file](https://tamarin-prover.github.io/manual/book/011_advanced-features.html#using-an-oracle), if necessary for implementing custom proof goal heuristics
+`-of <ORACLE_FILE>` refers to an [oracle file](https://tamarin-prover.github.io/manual/book/011_advanced-features.html#using-an-oracle), if necessary for implementing custom proof goal heuristics in protocol

-`-tamarin=PATH` refers to the bin folder of a Tamarin installation, necessary only if `tamarin-prover` is not configured as an environment variable
+`-tam <TAMARIN_BIN>` refers to the bin folder of a Tamarin installation, necessary only if `tamarin-prover` is not configured as a system environment variable